David Heron, Doctor of Acupuncture And Chinese Medicine, L.Ac, NCCAOM Diplomate

 - Master's Degree in Traditional Oriental Medicine, Pacific College of Oriental Medicine, San Diego

-- Diploma Of Chinese Medicine Dermatology / Register Of Chinese Medicine Dermatology
+- Diploma Of Chinese Medicine Dermatology - International Association Of Chinese Medicine Dermatology

 - Advanced Clinical Training Certification, Liaoning University of TCM, Shenyang, China